Tighter Bounds for Query Answering with Guarded TGDs: Preliminaries

-For $\gdep$ a TGD and $I$ an instance, using the previous notation, a substitution $\trig$ from $\body$ to~$I$ is called a \emph{trigger}~$\trig$ of~$\gdep$ in~$I$.
-The trigger~$\trig$ is said to be \emph{active} if there is no mapping $\trig'$ that extends~$\trig$ and ensures that $\trig'(\body)$ occurs in~$I$.
+For $\gdep$ a TGD and $I$ an instance, using the previous notation, a substitution $\trig$ from $\body$ to~$I$ is called a \emph{trigger} of~$\gdep$ in~$I$.
+The trigger~$\trig$ is said to be \emph{active} if there is no mapping $\trig'$ that extends~$\trig$ and ensures that $\trig'(A(\vec x,\vec y)$ occurs in~$I$.
 The semantics of~$\gdep$ is that $I$ satisfies~$\gdep$ if and only if there are no active triggers of~$\gdep$ in~$I$.

 For brevity, in the sequel, we will \emph{omit outermost universal quantifications in TGDs}.
-The \emph{exported variables} of~$\gdep$ are the variables of~$\vec x$ which occur in the head: these are also called \emph{frontier variables}.
+The \emph{exported variables} of~$\gdep$ (also called \emph{frontier variables}) are the variables of~$\vec x$ which occur in the head.
 A \emph{full TGD} is one with no existential quantifiers in the head.
 A \emph{guarded TGD} (GTGD) is a TGD~$\gdep$ whose body $\body$ contains some atom $A$ which contains all variables occurring in~$\body$.
 We call $A$ a \emph{guard} of~$\body$, and of~$\gdep$: note that it is not necessarily unique.
 When decomposing $\body$ as $A(\vec x) \wedge \body'(\vec x)$ for one specific choice of~$A$, we call $A$ the \emph{guard atom}.

 We will also say that a fact or set of facts $S$ is \emph{guarded} by another fact or set of facts~$S'$ if the facts of~$S$ only use values occurring in~$S'$.

 A \emph{linear TGD} is a TGD where the body consist of a single atom: remember that we defined TGDs to be single-headed so we already know that the head is also a single atom.
 Also notice that a linear TGD is always guarded.
 An \emph{inclusion dependency} (ID) is a linear TGD where we further impose that no variable is repeated in the body and no variable is repeated in the head.